PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 16:53:11
+Last updated: 2024-04-05 16:54:52
-Random Quote: A craven's knife can slay a queen as easily as a hero's.  -  Xaro Xhoan Daxos
+Random Quote: The truth can free you, if you let it. - Hannah Baker